emmajanedrews/base-template/_posts/2018-02-13-a-portion-of-all-2018-jsg-commission-will-be-donated-to-movefwd-in-minnesota.md

 {% include youtube.html %}

 We are super excited to announce that the John Schuster Group has aligned itself with a great nonprofit organization called MoveFwd in Minnesota.
 The group’s aims match our mission statement and our core values, which include gratitude.
-Out of gratitude comes generosity, and we want to give back to the community.
+Out of gratitude comes generosity, and we want to give back to the community.&nbsp;

 Located here in the Eisenhower Community Center, MoveFwd in Minnesota provides a range of services for the community, including **providing housing assistance for homeless youth from ages 15 to 24.**